Kentucky school shooting victim's family was able to say goodbye to son before he died

 Preston’s parents said they were “overwhelmed” by the prayers and support they have received from the public.

-“We want to thank each and every person, from the East Coast to the West Coast, because we feel the prayers, we feel so much love, and the arms wrapped around (us)," Brian Cope said.
+“We want to thank each and every person, from the East Coast to the West Coast, because we feel the prayers, we feel so much love, and the arms wrapped around (us)," Cope said.

-The mass shooting Tuesday killed Preston and another student, Bailey Nicole Holt, 15, as well.
-The shooting also injured multiple others, including 14 others who were shot and seven who were fleeing the scene.
+Bailey Nicole Holt, 15, was also killed in the shooting on Tuesday.
+Another 14 people were shot and wounded, and seven were hurt as they fled the scene.

 Holt’s boyfriend, Gage Smock, was also shot Tuesday.
 He was currently at Vanderbilt University Medical Center to be treated for the gunshot wound to his head.